Welcome to the UK Education HUB

 The British Council provides advisory support only.
 Universities are strongly advised to consult professional legal, tax, or regulatory advisors before entering any formal agreements in India.

-The UKUIMP is not a substitute for commercial consultancy services.
+The UKIN is not a substitute for commercial consultancy services.
 The British Council will maintain transparency in working with external service providers to support member institutions.